 Here is an unique opportunity for you to sign up for a 14-day trial:

-If you want to study with CPAexcel right away, they are now offering a free set of eFocus Notes with the purchase of their 4-part Video Gold Medal course.
+If you want to study with CPAexcel right away, they are now offering 15% off their most popular Wiley CPAexcel Platinum Course.

-* Note: This coupon code can be used with CPAexcel’s 20% student discount.
-May not be used with other coupon codes.
+* May not be combined with other discounts or coupon codes.